Youth Programming Guide

 - Current address and former addresses from the past three years.

 Your conference may also choose to conduct criminal background checks on youth staff.
 This is recommended but not required.
-You can use a service like Oxford Document Management Company for this service.
+You can use a service like Sterling for this service.
 There is a fee for each background check.

 Adults in the Company of Youth

-Two or more adults are expected to be present at all events involving youth.
+Two or more unrelated adults are expected to be present at all events involving youth.

 Conferences with youth are encouraged to include young people in the work of the conference, tying in conference themes to youth programming and including youth in adult programming when appropriate.
 Your guest theme speaker and minister of the week are good resources, and can be asked to plan some age appropriate activities for the various youth and children’s groups.
 To help build lifelong stewardship of the conference, give youth (particularly teens and young adults) opportunities for leadership in conference governance and volunteer jobs.